CHAOWEICHIU/favorite-food-recipe/README.md

 ## Tech Summary

-- Angular
+> :fire: Angular

- - MVC pattern, including objects, module patterns and functions that encapsulated business logic, handle form validation and DOM manipulation.
+> MVC pattern, including objects, module patterns and functions that encapsulated business logic, handle form validation and DOM manipulation.

- - Single Page Application with the goal of providing a user experience similar to that of a desktop application.
+> Single Page Application with the goal of providing a user experience similar to that of a desktop application.

- - Custom-directives to extend the functionality of HTML
+> Custom-directives to extend the functionality of HTML

- - Angular Custom Filter to extend built-in Angular filters
+> Angular Custom Filter to extend built-in Angular filters

 - JSON Web Token